“When will my injury fully heal?” Here’s your answer on how to deal with that question and allow yourself space for healing.

 “When will my injury fully heal?”

-This is a question I get asked constantly by clients.
+This is a question I get asked constantly by my injury recovery clients.
 Everyone wants a specific timeline to know when they will be “cleared” to go back to their normal routine, activities, and life.
 But that is the tricky thing about injury.
 Everybody’s body is different and there is no set time or path to follow.
 There isn’t a way to control when you will get better or when you will fully heal.
 There isn’t a doctor or professional out there that can give you the “green light” to return to everything you were doing before the injury.
 Unfortunately it just doesn’t work that way.

 Your recovery process will be unique to you.
 You don’t know when you will fully heal or what date you’ll be able to return to the activities you had before your injury.
 You don’t have control over the healing timeline.
 This can often be the most frustrating piece of healing: the NOT knowing.
 When will I recover?
 Will I recover at all?